Race Information

 • Plenty of hydration and food to keep you going for the day

-• $$$ to purchase coffee, food or spares - the coffee cart and food caravan will be onsite all day
+• $$$ to purchase freshly brewed coffee, hot chocolates- the coffee cart will be onsite all day

 Transition/Camping Sites

-The transition/camping site is centrally located in the middle of the course on the grass area beside the Lake.
+The transition/camping site is centrally located in the middle of the course on the grass area beside the lake.
 Each team or solo rider is allocated a transition site.
-All sites are pre-allocated – we have limited space and we want to make sure everyone can get in.
-Check on the transiton map at registration to locate your transiton site position.
+This year please select your own site.

 There are no actual camping facilities except toilets and fresh water.

 We encourage you to establish your camp site early (preferably on Friday night.
-You can establish your transition site between 4pm - 9pm on Friday night or on race day from 8am – 10am.
+You can establish your transition site between 3pm - 8pm on Friday night or on race day from 6am – 8am.
 You can camp overnight at your transition site on Friday and Saturday.
+There is no security overnight but there will be others camping overnight.

-At your tent site you can set up BBQ’s, gas cookers, chairs, cocktail cabinets, big screen TV’s, even spa pools.
-We encourage you to decorate your site - and be in to win the 'Best Themed Site' award.
-You may park a vehicle on your transition site but it and any tenst etc must fit into the 8m x 5m area without encoroachign on your neighbours.
-Once your vehicle is in, it cannot be removed until after the race.
+At your tent site you can set up gas BBQs, gas cookers, chairs, cocktail cabinets, big screen TVs, even spa pools.
+We encourage you to decorate your site.
+You may park a vehicle on your transition site but it and any tents etc. must fit into the 8m x 5m area without encroaching on your neighbours.
+From 8.30am onwards - once your vehicle is in, it cannot be removed until after the race.

 Transition sites need to be fully dismantled by 12 noon on Sunday and you need to take all your own rubbish away with you.